 It’s not wrong to envision greatness for your business, who doesn’t?
 But this shouldn’t hinder an early release of your product.
 There’s no brand unless it’s actually one that the consumers can access.

 7. Undervaluing Products Or Services

-This is a problem sometimes found in new businesses.
+This is a problem sometimes found in new business.
+If you look at this post on the Skyview Capital Lawsuit, you will see that businesses do not always know what they have.
 When a product or service is under-priced, it stands a chance of losing customers immediately, as they may think it is substandard.

 This is mostly caused by:

 – lack of belief or confidence in the business